-- (1) The Council shall consist of 20 members, namely- - (a) the chief inspector, ex officio, who shall be the chairman; - (b) one officer serving in the Department;

-- (c) the Workmen's Compensation Commissioner, or his nominee; - (d) one person nominated by the Minister for National Health and Welfare; - (e) one person nominated by the Minister of Mineral and Energy Affairs; - (f) six persons to represent the interests of employers; - (g) six persons to represent the interests of employees; - (h) one person who in the opinion of the Minister has knowledge of occupational safety matters; - (i) one person who in the opinion of the Minister has knowledge of occupational medicine and who was recommended by the Minister for National Health and Welfare; - (j) one person who in the opinion of the Minister has knowledge of occupational hygiene. - (2) The members referred to in subsection (1)(b) up to and including (j) shall be appointed by the Minister.
+- (1) The Council shall consist of 20 members, namely- - (a) the chief inspector, ex officio, who shall be the chairman; - (b) one officer serving in the Department; - (c) the Workmen's Compensation Commissioner, or his nominee; - (d) one person nominated by the Minister for National Health and Welfare; - (e) one person nominated by the Minister of Mineral and Energy Affairs; - six persons to represent the interests of employers from a list of the names of persons nominated by employers' organizations or federations of employers' organizations; - [paragraph (f) substituted by section 2 of Act 181 of 1993] - (g) six persons to represent the interests of employees from a list of the names of persons nominated by trade unions or federations of trade unions; - [paragraph (g) substituted by section 2 of Act 181 of 1993] - (h) one person who in the opinion of the Minister has knowledge of occupational safety matters; - (i) one person who in the opinion of the Minister has knowledge of occupational medicine and who was recommended by the Minister for National Health and Welfare; - (j) one person who in the opinion of the Minister has knowledge of occupational hygiene. - (2) The members referred to in subsection (1)(b) up to and including (j) shall be appointed by the Minister.